Public key cryptography

 Asymmetric encryption

-Asymmetric encryption solves the key distribution problem.
-Its design criteria however are radically different from symmetric encryption.
+Asymmetric encryption solves the key distribution problem, but its design criteria are radically different from those of symmetric encryption.

 Asymmetric encryption uses mathematical functions, where the inverse of that function is infeasible to calculate in any meaningful time frame.
-As an example: it's easy to multiply two prime numbers, but it's hard to reverse this operation, finding the prime factors, if you only have the resulting number.
-Thus decryption cannot be achieved as it would be with symmetric encryption - reversing the encryption steps would be to costly, even if you know the key.
+As an example: it's easy to multiply two prime numbers to get a single result, but it's hard (effectively impossible or at least impractical) to reverse this operation, finding those same prime factors if you only have the resulting number.
+Thus, decryption cannot be performed as it would be with symmetric encryption - reversing the encryption steps would be too costly, even if you know the key.

 Instead, asymmetric encryption uses functions which allow for a trapdoor, a way to calculate the inverse of that function by different means.
-This is done by not reversing encryption, but by encrypting a second time - with a different key.
-Obviously there has to be a mathematical relationship between the key used for encryption and the one used for decryption.
-In fact, keys for asymmetric encryption are constructed as pairs.
-And: they are interchangeable - no matter which key you used for encryption, you need the other one of the pair to decrypt.
+This is done by not reversing encryption, but by encrypting a second time with a different key.
+There must be a mathematical relationship between the key used for encryption and the one used for decryption, so keys for asymmetric encryption are constructed in pairs.
+These keys are interchangeable – whichever key you used for encryption, you need the other one of the pair for decryption.

-Given that one key of the pair is publicly known, it can be used for the clear text -> encrypted text step.
-Anyone who is in possession of the other key of the pair can complete the cycle: encrypted text -> clear text.
-So you better keep that key private.
+Given that one key of the pair is publicly known, it can be used for the cleartext -> encrypted text

 In OpenPGP, the pair (both keys) is included in the "key", whereas the public part of the pair goes into the "certificate".
 The certificate can then be disseminated.